-How to Deal with People you Dislike
+How to Deal With People You Dislike

 The essence of business relationships is people.
 The first thing you must do is understand that no two people are alike.
-They are unique and so are you.
+They are unique, and so are you.
 These differences do have a purpose.

 The individuality in each one of us is what brings variety to the world.
 Imagine if everyone thought the same, looked the same, dressed the same, and spoke the same.
 What would this world be?

 The next time you see someone you don’t like, be glad!
 And remember they bring variety in the world.
 Don’t try to make people think the way you do.
-Try that, and you’ll have a hard time because you’re trying to change something that is natural.
+Try that, and you’ll have a hard time because you’re trying to change something natural.
 You’d be trying to remove the diversity from the world.

 Below are six tips to keep in mind when you have to deal with someone that you don’t like.
-These tips will help you see things in a different perspective.
+These tips will help you see things from a different perspective.
 They won’t make you instantly like the person, but they will allow you to remove some of the negativity, which is a key to better business relationships.

 Remember that the person you dislike may also have a hard time dealing with you.

-The Person you’re dealing with has a life just like you; they have a goal.
+The person you’re dealing with has a life just like you; they have a goal.
 They are on a mission, just like you.
 So remember you have to look at both sides of the business relationship.

 Allow people to live their lives as they choose, not as you want them to.